grafana/grafana-ci-otel-collector/pkg/dronereceiver/documentation.md

 Number of builds.

+Currently there's no way to differentiate between restarted builds and manually triggered builds.
+This means builds started manually (i.e. via Drone UI or via APis) will count towards this metric should they run against a branch for which a build has already been executed.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |
 | 1 | Sum | Int | Cumulative | false |